RaikOtto/Uniquorn/README.md

 Package to identify cancer cell lines based on their unique somatic mutational fingerprint.

 # How to make it work:

+0 Start R, e.g. as R-Studio

 1 Preparation # optional if you have the packages installed and loaded